TediousTasks/ha-briar-mailbox-addon/briar_mailbox/README.md

 [briarproject.org](https://briarproject.org/)

-## Home Assistant App is Built from the Briar Mailbox Server CLI version
+## The Briar Mailbox Home Assistant App is Built from the Briar Mailbox Server CLI version

 This uses the fat JAR for running on a x86_64 GNU/Linux server compiled with
 ```